Dendrobium | The Noble Orchid Blooming in Eastern Temples

 Basic Information

-• Origin: Southeast Asia, the Himalayas, Australia, and New Zealand
+- Origin: Southeast Asia, Himalayas, Australia, New Zealand

-• Appearance: Varies depending on the species, but most have upright stems (pseudobulbs) with leaves growing at each node.
-From spring to early summer, colorful flowers bloom in clusters at the tips or along the sides of the stems.
+- Appearance: Depending on the species, dendrobiums may vary greatly.
+Typically, upright pseudobulbs bear leaves at each node, and from spring to early summer, numerous flowers bloom on the tips or sides of the stems.

 Cultural Significance Around the World